genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

 Authorisation is achieved by permissioning dynamically.
 This means you can control access to information in increasingly precise ways, for example:

 * An entire grid from the UI
-* An entire data server
+* An entire Data Server
 * Specific rows and columns

 Effectively, you have two levels of control.

 ### High-level

 You could hide an entire grid from the UI.
-So one group of users could view reference data, but other groups would not see this.
-Or, you could hide an entire data server.
-To achieve this, you use `RIGHT_CODE`.
+In this case, one group of users could view reference data, but other groups could not.
+Or, you could hide an entire Data Server.
+To achieve this, use `RIGHT_CODE`.
 This is like a switch – you can either see it or not, depending on whether the code is **TRUE** or **FALSE**.

 ### Entity-level